Get ISO certified: 5 stages to becoming ISO certified in Australia

 Once the gap analysis is finalised, QMS will review the analysis with your management team.
 The gap analysis will be used as a basis to prepare the compliance documentation.

-Stage two: prepare your documentation to become accredited
+Stage two: prepare your documentation to become certified

 Preparing ISO documentation is a key component of the process, as this is what organisations will scrutinise during the review process.
 The documentation needs to outline compliance objectives and the procedures the business will follow to ensure compliance with that specific ISO certification.